loghinfrancisc/Programming-MiniProject/README.md

 # How to play

-First off, you need a java based IDE to be able to open the project files.
-One of the players must host the server, from there on the remaining players needs to run the client project.
+There are two .jar files attached to the wiki.
+One of the players must host the server, from there on the remaining players needs to run the ttt-client.
 Once two players are connected the game will start.
+The remaining 2 players can start a game in a seperate lobby.

 # Authors